msg-systems/uica-stack/README.md

 <h2 id="abstractClasses">Standard set of abstract classes, traits and components</h2>

-Next to the libraries and frameworks the `msg-js-spa-framework` provides abstract classes, traits (mixins) and components.
+Next to the libraries and frameworks the `uica-stack` provides abstract classes, traits (mixins) and components.

 ### abstract classes